 Or something like that.

-Finding things to do in Buckinghamshire isn’t difficult with so many choices of activities, but I thought I’d put together this list of things to do in Buckinghamshire in the summer, including things do in Aylesbury, and fill it with things that are mostly good all year round, but particularly great in the summer.
+Finding things to do in Buckinghamshire isn’t difficult with so many choices of activities, but I thought I’d put together this list of things to do in Buckinghamshire in the summer, including things to do in Aylesbury, and fill it with things that are mostly good all year round, but particularly great in the summer.

-Whether you’re a Buckinghamshire native or a visitor to this lovely county, check out my recommendations below (this includes things to do in Buckinghamshire with kids to keep the little ones in the family happy!)
+Whether you’re a Buckinghamshire native or a visitor to this lovely county, check out my recommendations below (this includes things to do in Buckinghamshire with kids to keep the little ones in the family happy and things to do in Buckinghamshire for couples!)